 About Chesapeake Midwifery

 In the fall of 2008, Susan Dodge, CNM opened a home birth midwifery practice out of her home in Gambrills, MD.
 In January 2020, Katie Shannon, CNM partnered with Susan and opened her office in Beltsville, MD where she sees clients for homebirth, fertility, and GYN services.
 Katie and Susan worked together providing homebirth services for 2.5 years before Susan retired in August of 2022 to spend more time with her grandchildren, make gorgeous pottery and travel.
 Jenny Corbett will be attending births with Katie as a Birth Assistant for all births beginning in September of 2022.

 Our goal is to provide as much information, communication, and hands on support as you want during pregnancy and labor without interfering with your desire for independence and privacy.
 We are open to honoring all requests that you have in order to help make your birth match your vision of the unique family experience that it can be.
 We believe that when people are able to safely birth at home, they have true autonomy regarding their pregnancy, labor and birth.

-We are licensed CNMs in Maryland and DC and our services are reimbursable by insurance companies as an out-of-network provider.
+Both Katie and Susan are licensed CNMs in Maryland and DC and services are reimbursable by insurance companies as an out-of-network provider.